SweetReap/Hackathon23/README.md

 # Hackathon23
-A map that shows users where to find art in NYC
+A map that shows users where to find art in NYC in by searching a zipcode